Romanian president weighs options for PM after vote

 Corruption is rife, its roads and rail are outdated and it cannot provide reliable basic services such as running water and electricity to all its 19 million people nearly a quarter of a century after the fall of dictator Nicolae Ceausescu in 1989.

-With 96 percent of votes counted, Basescu’s Right Romania Alliance (ARD) allies were in second place on 17 percent and populist Dan Diaconescu on 14 percent, the election bureau said.
+Results from four-fifths of polling stations showed Basescu’s Right Romania Alliance (ARD) allies in second place on 17 percent and populist Dan Diaconescu on 14 percent, the election bureau said.
+The ethnic Hungarian UDMR, which Ponta said he would seek to work with, had just over 5 percent.

+“I think they got really beaten up by the EU and they’re a little scared,” said Barclays Capital analyst Daniel Hewitt.
+“There’s a lot of people watching and this would be a bad move.”

-In recent weeks the outspoken Basescu has stopped short of saying he would reappoint Ponta - saying only that he would seek someone to act in the country’s best interest.
+Though the outspoken former sea captain Basescu has softened his language on Ponta in the last two weeks, he has stopped short of saying he would reappoint the premier - saying only that he would seek someone to act in the best interest of the country.

-Given Sunday’s emphatic USL win, it would be difficult for the former sea captain to name anyone other than Ponta without appearing to undermine the constitution and rule of law himself.
+Given Sunday’s emphatic USL win, it would be difficult for the president to nominate anyone other than Ponta without appearing to undermine the constitution and rule of law himself.

 It could also prompt the USL to try and impeach the president again, which would mean another bout of uncertainty.